AKP-13/greetings/README.md

                 }
             }
     ```
-    Will allow you to run `npm run greet es` in the terminal and recieve `Hola!`
+    Will allow you to run `npm run greet-es` in the terminal and recieve `Hola!`

 ## Supported Languages